jdegand/LCOGT-spring-backend/README.md

 This is spring boot conversion of [my express solution](https://github.com/jdegand/LCOGT-takehomeinterview) to this [challenge](https://github.com/LCOGT/takehomeinterview).

-I have created a [angular frontend](https://github.com/jdegand/LCOGT-angular-frontend) that works with this backend.
+I have created an [angular frontend](https://github.com/jdegand/LCOGT-angular-frontend) that works with this backend.

 ## Screenshots